jibar026/compile-time/README.md

 For example run `Shift+CMD+P` on macOS or `Shift+Ctrl+P` on (Windows and Linux) and type:

-- `takeabreak.set.interval.alert`: will set your alert interval
+- `compiletime.set.interval.alert`: will set your alert interval
-- `takeabreak.set.interval.break`: will set your break time (5 minutes by default)
+- `compiletime.set.interval.break`: will set your break time (5 minutes by default)

 ## Known Issues